mickfuzz/phd4/_posts/thesis_chapters/2023-2-1-Introduction.md

 ## Research Questions

 - What game making pedagogies exist? (with a focus on community-approaches)
+- OR What methods exist to scaffold the creation of digital-making communities of learners?
 - How can game design patterns support the development of coding practices with novices?
 - How can/do learners build agency in an evolving community of game makers?
 - How can the experience of fostering community focused digital game making practices inform wider practice in this area?